oscarzhuqh/toastmasters-eval-app/knowledge/pathways/engaging_humor.md

 - **Purpose**: The purpose of this project is to begin developing a collection of humorous stories and to present a speech that includes humor.
 - **Speech length**: 5–7 minutes

+## Level 3
+**Level focus:**: Toastmasters Level 3 focuses on deepening specific path skills, moving beyond foundational speeches to tackle more complex projects like persuasive speaking, storytelling, or negotiation, requiring one core project and at least two electives to build expertise in areas like leadership, communication, or innovation, while also serving as a mentor or fulfilling other meeting roles.
+The key is increasing knowledge and applying specialized skills relevant to your chosen path's focus, such as building a proposal, delivering social speeches, or developing leadership strategies.

+### Project: Engaging Your Audience with Humor
+- **Type:** Required
+- **Purpose**: The purpose of this project is for the member to determine their style of humor and apply it to a speech that centers around a central message.
+- **Speech length**: 5–7 minutes

+## Level 4
+**Level focus:**: Toastmasters Pathways Level 4 focuses on building specialized skills and applying learned techniques to real-world situations.
+At this stage, members move beyond foundational public speaking to develop more advanced, path-specific leadership and communication competencies, such as managing change, coaching, or advanced networking.

+### Project: The Power of Humor in an Impromptu Speech
+- **Type:** Required
+- **Purpose**: The purpose of this project is for the member to develop their method for giving impromptu speeches and practice adapting rehearsed stories during a presentation.
+- **Speech length**: 2–3 minutes

+## Level 5
+**Level focus:**: Toastmasters Pathways Level 5 focuses on Demonstrating Expertise, marking the final stage of a path where members apply accumulated skills to high-level leadership and communication projects.
+This level emphasizes mastery, requiring members to take on complex, real-world tasks, often involving long-term projects and providing strategic, expert-level feedback.

+### Project: Deliver Your Message with Humor
+- **Type:** Required
+- **Purpose**: The purpose of this project is for the member to practice developing and presenting a longer humorous speech.
+- **Speech length**: 18–22 minutes

+### Project: Reflect on Your Path
+- **Type:** Required
+- **Purpose**: The purpose of this project is for the member to reflect on his or her growth during the completion of an entire path.
+The purpose of the speech is for the member to share some aspect of his or her growth during the completion of a path.
+- **Speech length**: 10–12 minutes